Rocky Vista University: Graduate medical education

 Parkview Medical Center in Pueblo, Colorado, has been awarded a five-year $770,000 federal grant from the U.S. Health Resources and Services Administration (HRSA) to train primary care internal medicine residents.
 Parkview has developed a new osteopathic internal medicine residency program which matriculated its first trainees in July 2012.
 The grant was a joint effort of Parkview Medical Center and Rocky Vista University along with the Center for Medical Education Excellence (formerly known as Rocky Mountain OPTI).
 RVUCOM and the Center for Medical Education Excellence are currently working to establish additional residency programs in Colorado and Wyoming.

 HealthONE/Sky Ridge Medical Center in Lone Tree, Colorado is also a participant in the Center for Medical Education Excellence, and is the site of an internal medicine residency program which collaborates with RVU.

 Rocky Vista Health Center

-RVUCOM owns and operates the health clinic, Rocky Vista Health Center (RVHC), located on the Parker, Colorado campus.
+RVU owns and operates the health clinic, Rocky Vista Health Center (RVHC), located on the Parker, Colorado campus.
 The clinic is a primary care medical facility which provides continued health care and health maintenance for its patients.
 In addition to primary care, the clinic provides services in internal medicine, sports medicine, and osteopathic manipulation.
 The clinic employs board certified M.D. and D.O. physicians as well as resident physicians.

-Advanced medical students of the college are periodically selected to work in the health clinic as “Osteopathic Manipulative Medicine (OMM) Fellows.”
+Advanced medical students of the college are periodically selected to work in the health clinic as Osteopathic Manipulative Medicine (OMM) Fellows.
 Under the supervision of board-certified physicians, these students provide osteopathic manipulation to patients at discounted rates.
 The clinic accepts Medicaid and Medicare patients to help the underserved in the Denver and Parker area.